Welcome to the Ultimate Guide to Solar Panels in Missouri

 The Solar Strategy section is focused on the 3 ways of paying for solar in Missouri, so you can decide which is best for you.
 We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
 Then, we provide detailed analysis of how each works.

-The Policy Information section contains all our latest research on the rules set by lawmakers in Sacramento and the Public Utilities Commission, which determine how easy it is to go solar in Missouri.
+The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Missouri.
 These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.